Zhicheng-wan/ScholarRAG-Workbench/README.md

 ---

-**Note**: Earlier RAG variants and experiments are in the git history.
+**Note**: Earlier RAG variants and experiments are in the git history or under branch experiements.